itlab-vision/dl-benchmark/src/cpp_dl_benchmark/rknn_launcher/README.md

 ## Usage

 RKNN launcher supports models in `rknn` formats.
+To obtain models in this format [RKNN Toolkit 2] must be used.
+It supports conversions from various frameworks (e.g. ONNX, TensorFlow Lite, PyTorch).
 Due to benchmark and `RKNN API` specifics, input data type should be provided explicitly from command line.
 For example, for images, it should be `U8``:
 ```
 ./rknn_benchmark -i img.jpg -m model.rknn --dtype [U8] --channel_swap --dump_output -niter 1